 We have a limited operating history and have incurred significant losses since our inception, and we anticipate that we will continue to incur substantial losses for the foreseeable future.
-We have only one product approved for sale, and have generated no commercial sales to date, which, together with our limited operating history, makes it difficult to evaluate our business and assess our future viability.
+We have only one product approved for sale, and have generated limited commercial sales to date, which, together with our limited operating history, makes it difficult to evaluate our business and assess our future viability.

 We are a developer of therapeutics and diagnostics with a limited operating history.
-Other than CoSense®, which has received 510(k) clearance from the FDA and CE Mark clearance in the E.U., we have no other products currently approved.
+Other than CoSense, which has received 510(k) clearance from the FDA and CE Mark certification in the E.U., we have no other products currently approved.
 Evaluating our performance, viability or future success will be more difficult than if we had a longer operating history or approved products for sale on the market.
 We continue to incur significant research and development and general and administrative expenses related to our operations.
 Investment in medical device product development is highly speculative, because it entails substantial upfront capital expenditures and significant risk that any potential planned product will fail to demonstrate adequate accuracy or clinical utility.
-We have incurred significant operating losses in each year since our inception, and expect that we will not be profitable for some time after the completion of the IPO.
-As of September 30, 2014, we had an accumulated deficit of \$63.1 million.
+We have incurred significant operating losses in each year since our inception, and expect that we will not be profitable for an indefinite period of time.
+As of March 31, 2015, we had an accumulated deficit of \$82.0 million.